AydenTFoxx/ModLib/README.md

 ## Features

 At its core, ModLib is no revolutionary solution; Most of its features have been done before (and inspired) by other mods, often in a manual, per use-case approach.

 Instead, what ModLib primarily provides is a common API, a collection of time-tested solutions to many common issues most modders will end up facing, sooner or later.

-> (TODO: Make greater use of this shared API, simplifying interoperability between mods)

 Nonetheless, some features (notably `CompatibilityManager`'s ability to detect enabled mods before the game initializes) are rarely seen elsewhere, and at times exceedingly hard to code to be worth the effort.
 In such cases, ModLib offers a convenient, ready-made solution for developers who may wish to use such tools in their mods, but cannot/do not want to implement those themselves.